ErlyORM/boss_db/README.md

     -module(puppy, [Id, Name, BreedId]).
     -belongs_to(breed).

-Once you've compile breed.erl with boss_record_compiler, you can print a puppy's associated breed like:
+Once you've compiled breed.erl with boss_record_compiler, you can print a puppy's associated breed like:

     Breed = Puppy:breed(),